This page is frequently updated to provide you with accurate resources and support for your health, safety, and well-being.

-Known as the social services one-stop center, our partners at the Spokane Resource Center can connect you to additional support and resources that may help you build a strong future.
+Known as the social services one-stop center, our partners at the Resource Center of Spokane County can connect you to additional support and resources that may help you build a strong future.

 Individuals and families that may be low-income, justice-invovled, and homeless to name a few can gain access to life-changing services, support, and resources.
 All services are no-cost to the customer.

 If you're experiencing an immediate emergency, please dial 911 for urgent assistance.

 The following resources are available to help guide you through the current challenges you may be facing.
 If you need someone to talk to you, our staff are available to listen and will support you in finding the help you may need.

 2-1-1 connects callers, at no cost, to critical health and human services in their community.

 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.

 If you're in need of a safe place to stay or would like to find clothing that'll keep you comfortable through one of our area's four seasons, please find our list of resources below or connect with one of our staff for a referral.

 Spectrum Center Spokane: Gender Affirming Products through G.A.P.P